What I hold & how I see

 Artist Statement

-I write, photograph, create illustrations, design and tell stories not to explain the world, but to witness it.
+I write, photograph, design and tell stories not to explain the world, but to witness it.
 I move through cities quietly, collecting fragments of light, pauses and people—moments that vanish in a blink.
 What I seek is not clarity, but feeling.
 And what I offer is not answers, but presence.

-It’s a soft place to land.
+What I make is a soft place to land.

 A space to pause, to feel, to be.